merely-useful/py-rse/index.md

 ### Copy with multiple filenames {#bash-basics-ex-copy-multi}

-This exercises explores how `cp` responds when attempting to copy multiple things.
+This exercise explores how `cp` responds when attempting to copy multiple things.

 What does `cp` do when given several filenames followed by a directory name?